 The PRO membership package is designed for mental health professionals or others who wish to teach mindfulness.
 This level allows full access for an entire year to the entire 9-session mindfulness course, everything in the PLUS membership level (including the PLUS forum discussions and monthly live mindfulness sessions), as well as a special PRO members-only discussion forum and a monthly group video session for PRO members only.
 The conferences will also be video-recorded and archived for those who cannot attend the live sessions.
-PRO members also have access to audio recordings of 2 additional full MBCT programs to gain further examples and insights into teaching mindfulness.
+PRO members also have access to audio recordings of 2 additional full 9-session MBCT programs to gain further examples and insights into teaching mindfulness.

 $699 $499 for an entire year!